 A messy house can be both an indicator of mental health issues as well as a contributing factor.
 Because people tend to neglect the care of their surroundings when they don’t feel good about themselves, someone having a dirty and disorganized living space can be a sign they’re suffering from mental illness.

 On the flip side, a dirty home can also cause a decrease in the quality of one’s mental health.
-When someone’s environment is cluttered and chaotic, they start to feel ashamed and overwhelmed by it, internalizing those emotions into feelings of worthlessness about themselves.
+When someone’s environment is cluttered and chaotic, they start to feel ashamed and overwhelmed by a messy home, internalizing those emotions into feelings of worthlessness about themselves.

 3. A messy house means a messy mind.